Skip to content

 • Virtual Educators who will have an overlapping full-time employment contract with or will be employed by another U.S. Government agency, during a project agreement period, are required either to waive the stipend portions of the agreement or to take an unpaid leave of absence from the other U.S. Government agency for the duration of the overlapping period.

-• English Language Fellows, Specialists, and Virtual Educators cannot participate in or have an open award with any other U.S. Department of State-funded exchange program(s) during their agreement period.
+• English Language Fellows, Specialists, and Virtual Educators cannot participate in or have an open award with any other U.S. Department of State-funded exchange program(s) during agreement periods.

 • The following persons are ineligible for Virtual Educator assignments during and for a period ending one year* following the termination of employment, association, or service: